atsapura/CardManagement/article/About sowtware development.md

 ```
  Basically, you have to choose whether you write reasonable amount of code, but the code is obscure, relies on exceptions, reflection, expressions and other "magic", or you write much more code, which is hard to read, but it's more durable and straight forward.
 When such a project gets big you just can't fight it, not in languages with C#-like type systems.
 Let's consider a simple scenario: you have some entity in your codebase for a while.
 Today you want to add a new required field.
 Naturally you need to initialize this field everywhere this entity is created, but compiler doesn't help you at all, since class is mutable and `null` is a valid value.
 And libraries like `AutoMapper` make it even harder.
 This mutability allows us to partially initialize objects in one place, then push it somewhere else and continue initialization there.
 That's another source of bugs.

-Language feature comparison is nice, however it's not what this article about.
+Meanwhile language feature comparison is nice, however it's not what this article about.
 If you're interested in it, I covered that topic in my [previous article](https://medium.com/@liman.rom/f-spoiled-me-or-why-i-dont-enjoy-c-anymore-39e025035a98).
-And language features themselves shouldn't be a reason to switch technology.
+But language features themselves shouldn't be a reason to switch technology.

 So that brings us to these questions:
 1. Why do we really need to switch from modern OOP?
-2. Why should we to switch to FP?
+2. Why should we switch to FP?

 Answer to first question is using common OOP languages for modern applications gives you a lot of troubles, because they were designed for a different purposes.
 It results in time and money you spend to fight their design along with fighting complexity of your application.
-And second answer is FP languages give you an opportunity to design your code in a way that you implement feature once and you forget about it.
-It works like a clock, and if a new feature breaks the logic of it, it breaks the code, hence you know that immediately.
+And the second answer is FP languages give you an easy way to design your features so they work like a clock, and if a new feature breaks existing logic, it breaks the code, hence you know that immediately.

 ***
 However those answers aren't enough.
 As my friend pointed out during one of our discussions, switching to FP would be useless when you don't know best practices.
 Our big industry produced tons of articles, books and tutorials about designing OOP applications, and we have production experience with OOP, so we know what to expect from different approaches.
 Unfortunately, it's not the case for functional programming, so even if you switch to FP, your first attempts most likely would be awkward and certainly wouldn't bring you the desired result: fast and painless developing of complex systems.